 If you want to see more metadata but do not need to modify it, then take a look at the sister program MacMetaShow.

 System requirements :

-The droplet is a single Mac OS X application bundle, which you can download as a compressed tar archive from the bottom of this page.
-Simply download to your desktop and double-click on the tar file to get your droplet, which you can then move anywhere you want.
+The droplet is a single Mac OS X application bundle, which you can download as a compressed archive from the bottom of this page.
+Simply click on the link and your droplet should appear in your downloads directory, then you can then move it anywhere you want.